 B i o g r a p h y

-Hull-born cellist, Thomas Bertolotti graduated from his Masters studies at the Royal Academy of Music in the class of Christoph Richter last year.
+Hull-born cellist, Thomas Bertolotti graduated from his Masters studies at the Royal Academy of Music in the class of Christoph Richter in 2016.
 He received the Zara Nelsova Trust Award towards his postgraduate studies and is a recipient of a highly sought after Help Musicians Postgraduate Scholarship.

 Thomas began playing at the age of eight.
 By the age of 15, he was awarded a highly sought-after scholarship to study at the Junior Royal Northern College of Music, Manchester.
 During this time highlights included performing Kol Nidrei with the JRNCM Chamber Orchestra, and reaching the Pro Corda Chamber Music Competition Finals two years running.